What is a loan agreement?

-The time period during which the sum is lent can be any you choose.
-There are no “legal” consequences if the term is long or short: no notices, no special registrations.
+The time period during which the amount is lent can be any you choose.
+There are no legal consequences if the term is long or short: no notices, no special registrations.

-Interest could be accrued and all paid at the end of the term, or it could be payable in regular (e.g. monthly) payments.
+Interest could be accrued and this accured interest paid at the end of the term, or it could be payable in regular payments (e.g. monthly).
 Deferment is more common if the sum borrowed is to be spent on a project that realises a large return at the end of the term, and the principal and interest are paid together.

-Loan repayment also could be staggered - we allow optionally for a schedule to be used.
+We allow optionally for a repayment schedule to be used.

 The lender is given strong protection

-If you are lending to a family member it is unlikely that you will want to bankrupt him for a failed repayment.
-However, in a business deal remember that if the business goes down, a dispute as to entitlement is more likely to be against a liquidator or receiver than against the shareholder-director who took on the debt.
-That is why we make the terms of these agreements so strong.
+If you are lending to a family member it is unlikely that you will want to bankrupt them if the borrower fails to make a repayment.
+However, in a business deal, remember that if the business goes down, a dispute as to entitlement is more likely to be against a liquidator or receiver than against the shareholder-director who took on the debt.
+That is why we make the terms of these loan agreement templates so strong.

 Assets as security

-Physical goods can provide sound security because the lender should be able to acquire them and sell them easily should the debtor default.
+Physical goods can provide sound security because the lender should be able to acquire them and sell them easily if the borrower defaults.
 Of course, goods that can be removed easily provide better collateral than those that require specialist equipment to move them.

-In these agreements, the sum lent can be secured either by taking physical possession of the assets at the outset, or by leaving them where they are and describing them in sufficient detail in the agreement so that there can be no dispute as to what is charged.
-The agreement then provides the evidence that the item is secured.
+In these loan agreement templates, the sum lent can be secured either by taking physical possession of the assets at the outset, or by leaving them in place and describing them in detail in the agreement.
+The loan agreement provides the evidence that the item is secured.